pittcsc/pittcswiki/docs/setup-dev.md

 yarn start
 ```

-Now, you can open up localhost:8000 in your web browser!
+This might take 10ish minutes the first time you do this, but then it will be faster.
+Eventually, you can open up localhost:8000 in your web browser!

 `src/pages` is the folder where all of the website routes live.
 For example, `localhost:8000/courses` corresponds to
 the page defined in `src/page/courses.js`.

+Markdown files are converted to HTML pages with the `src/components/templates/guides-template` file.
+Read more about guides

+If you are curious about how this project works and want to become a serious contributer - [read and follow these tutorials](https://www.gatsbyjs.org/tutorial/)

 Thanks for contributing!